SeanABoyer/ServiceNow_Selenium/README.md

  Written for ServiceNow Istanbul

 ## TODO
-Add functionality for checking gs.addinfoMessage and gs.adderrorMessage Add functionality for service portal testing.
+	-Add functionality for checking gs.addinfoMessage and gs.adderrorMessage -Add functionality for service portal testing.
 		-Try to take care of general things.
-Add support for Jakarta.
+	-Add support for Jakarta.